zKillboard/podmail/README.md

 ### Upcoming Features

-• Bulk selection and actions such as delete all
 • UI improvements including mobile responsiveness
-• Mark mails as unread or move them to folders
 • Search functionality limited to sender, recipient, and subject for now
 • Additional features planned